EstebanDem/java-graphql-query-builder/README.md

 }
 ```

-You can do that using this builder this way:
+You can do that using the builder this way:

 1. Create a DTO class that represents the fields you want to receive after transforming the response (with `ObjectMapper` for example)

 ![img.png](img.png)

 In Java, it could be something like:

 ```java